cloudogu/k8s-ecosystem/docs/development/dev_box_k3d_en.md

 Workarounds:

-- If `slapd` is no longer needed, remove it permanently or at least disable the service, for example with `sudo systemctl disable --now slapd`.
+- If `slapd` is no longer needed, remove it permanently.
 - If `slapd` is still required, temporarily unload the AppArmor profile on the host before starting the local `k3d` environment:

 ```shell